myersm0/ObservableCortex.jl/README.md

 Then a `CorticalSurface` struct must be created to supply the surface geometry, medial wall definition, etc. I omit this part for brevity, but please see `examples/surface_setup.jl` for details.

-You can then define a `Montage` to encapsulate the several things we'll need in order to construct the plot:
+You can then define a `Montage` which is just a struct that contains all the things Makie will need to know in order to construct the plot:
 - the set of brain views you want to visualize (here we'll just use `default_views` to get a four-panel arrangement of medial and lateral views)
 - the `Makie.GridLayout` that will be used to organize and render the surface views
 - the surface `c` that supplies the geometry for the surface mesh

-`colors` can be any Vector{Union{AbstractFloat, Colorant}}.
+`colors` can be any `Vector{T} where T <: Union{AbstractFloat, Colorant}`.
 You can also supply arbitrary additional keyword arguments that will simply be delegated to `Makie.mesh!`.
 ```
 fig = Figure(; size = (800, 600))
 montage = Montage(views = default_views, grid = fig.layout, surface = c)